 Let me take you to the spiritual heart of the practice.

 I’ve taught Astanga and Vinyasa Flow yoga, as well as traditional forms of Hatha yoga, restorative yoga, pranayama and meditation in London since 2002.
 I consider Sri T Krishnamacharya to be the Grandfather of Modern Postural Yoga.
 The two main teachers in his lineage are BKS Iyengar and Sri K Pattabhi Jois.
 I’ve studied both BKS Iyengar methodology and Astanga Vinyasa Yoga.
-My own practice and teaching style is inspired by these two great masters.
+My own practice and teaching style is inspired by these lineages.

 I’m interested in the historic roots of traditional Hatha Yoga.
 I endeavor to teach all 8 limbs of ‘classical’ Astanga in Patanjali’s Yoga Sutras on the mat, and integrate ancient wisdom traditions with contemporary psychology in a mindful practice designed to diminish suffering in our lives.